 Storage in an enterprise cloud is entirely up to the owner of the cloud environment.
 As an enterprise plans to deploy an enterprise cloud, it should think through its storage needs, taking into consideration such issues as:

 Capacity and scaling - How much storage do you need now, versus in the future?
 It’s a good practice to plan for storage growth in an enterprise cloud.

 Performance - What are your service level agreements (SLAs) for storage in your enterprise cloud?
 If an application needs a guaranteed storage response time of 10 milliseconds, for example, then you will have to provision storage that meets that parameter.

 Tiering - Not all enterprise cloud workloads need the same level of storage performance.
 Archives, for example, may work adequately with lower-performing and inexpensive infrequent access or cold storage tiers.
-Other workloads, such as mobile applications or analytics may require a higher performing and more expensive tier of cloud storage.
-Working with different storage tiers enables you to optimize your storage budget and avoid over-spending on high-performing storage that is not needed.
+Other workloads, such as mobile applications or analytics may require a higher-performing and more expensive tier of cloud storage.
+Working with different storage tiers enables you to optimise your storage budget and avoid overspending on high-performing storage that is not needed.